kwilkos/cxf/distribution/src/main/release/samples/hello_world/README.txt

-If your environment already includes cxf-incubator.jar on the CLASSPATH, and the JDK and ant bin directories on the PATH it is not necessary to run the environment script described in the samples directory README.
-If your environment is not properly configured, or if you are planning on using wsdl2java, javac, and java to build and run the demos, you must set the environment by running the script.
+If your environment already includes cxf-incubator.jar on the CLASSPATH, and the JDK and ant bin directories on the PATH it is not necessary to set the environment as described in the samples directory README.
+If your environment is not properly configured, or if you are planning on using wsdl2java, javac, and java to build and run the demos, you must set the environment.